nno24/nikolay-cranner-official/README.md

 ## Features to be added/fixed
 -   When anonymous user is purchasing products, it's not working good if more anonymous users are shopping at the same time.
     Each anonymous user have the user_id of "guest", and this should be fixed to a unique user id. ( could be done via cookie consent dialouge )
--   The users can not unsubscribe to newsletters
 -   Missing cookie consent dialouge
 -   Add more products to inventory etc.